The South Shore Village Guide to Culinary Delights

 Sailing out to Block Island?

 Out on an island jaunt?
-The Atlantic Inn offers innovating, upscale cuisine, including small plates and delicious cocktails, served right on the lawn.
+The Atlantic Inn offers to innovate, upscale cuisine, including small plates and delicious cocktails, served right on the lawn.
 Also on the island is the Spring House, one of Block Island’s most popular eateries.
 Whether it is fresh, local Atlantic seafood, Spring House farm-grown vegetables, or decadent Neapolitan-style brick oven pizzas, they have it all.

 Poor Peoples’ Pub offers more casual seaside gastro-pub fare, with delicious sandwiches and burgers, and a top-flight beer list.